herts-phei/multipleITScontrol/README.md

 More information on ITS models and controlled ITS models can be found in Lopez Bernal, Cummins, and Gasparrini (2016, 2018).

+A lot of the code is derived and inspired from the rpub article [A pragmatic Introduction to Interrupted Time Series](https://rpubs.com/chrissyhroberts/1006858) by Chrissy Roberts, many thanks goes to him.

 ## Installation

 You can install the development version of multipleITScontrol from